 Once you have your treatment plan and assigned orthodontist, it’s claim time.
 Sign in and select the “Account” tab in the top right.
 Click the link that says “My Insurance.”
 This page contains instructions for checking with your insurer and filing a claim.
 Fortunately, you won’t have to handle the paperwork.
 Just enter your insurance information and Candid will do it for you.
 After this step, you’ll have to handle all correspondence with your insurance company.

-If you have insurance through Anthem (or one of its subsidiaries), you’ll be in-network and Candid can deduct the coverage amount (up to $1,300) from your initial price.
+If you have insurance through Anthem (or one of its subsidiaries), you’ll be in-network and Candid can deduct the coverage amount (often around $1,000) from your initial price.
 If you’re out-of-network but still receive coverage, it will come in the form of a reimbursement check.
 So, you’ll have to pay upfront or jump on a payment plan, then wait for payment from your insurer.
 Sometimes this reimbursement is one lump sum and other times it’s spread throughout your treatment.

 What If My Insurance Company Denies My Benefits?